 I began guiding in 2006, and have worked (and still do work) for several well-known wildlife tour companies in Shetland and elsewhere.
 I spent three seasons as Assistant Warden for RSPB Shetland, with responsibilities for the three south Shetland RSPB reserves of Sumburgh Head, the island of Mousa, and Loch of Spiggie.
 I also carry out a large amount of environmental survey work, both in a professional capacity for Ecological Consultants, wind and tidal turbine developers, etc, and in a voluntary local capacity involving Breeding Bird Surveys and so on.

 I am heavily involved with the Shetland Bird Club.
 I have been a General Committee member since 2010, have served on the Shetland Bird Club Records Committee since 2010, and have been County Bird Recorder since 2014.
-I am also jointly responsible for maintaining the Nature in Shetland website.
+In November 2020, I joined the Scottish Birds Records Committee.

 I am a very keen world birder, and have visited close to 40 countries on all continents except Australia.